amoore449/portfolio/_otherportfolio/biglist.md

 5. Who is your comfort friend and why?
 6. Favorite public transportation
 7. What is your Process for peeling and orange
-8. How do you eat your Oreos
+8. How do you eat your Oreos?
 9. Have you learned or tried anything new recently?
 10. What is love to you?
 Do you associtae it with a particular color or sensory experience?
 11.	fav president